topscoder/fourohme/README.md

 [ ] Add a WAF check
-[ ] Add content check filter false positives ("The requested URL was rejected")
+[ ] Add content check filter false positives ("The requested URL was rejected") [ ] Try to filter false positives by checking the content-length

 ## License